markclare1992/markclare1992.github.io/_pages/about.md

 - Ratings for major European leagues using both XG & non-XG models, both for short term bets above and long term bets.
 - Use of API's for notifications & pricing.
 - Player specific databases used for further bets.
-- Python used for web scraping, MongoDB used as the database, private Github repo's for version control.
+- Python & selenium used for web scraping, MongoDB used as the database, private Github repo's for version control.
 - Shiny app's used for calculations.

 ## Footbal Trader